 - Restorative Practices have been shown to address the needs of the school and surrounding community by building healthy relationships between educators, students, families and community members.
 Restorative practices seek to reduce, prevent and improve harmful behavior by repairing harm caused by a student's actions and restoring positive relationships while still holding students accountable for their actions. - School discipline and behavioral expectations at SVA are derived from evidence-based restorative practices with the expectation of markedly reduced suspension and expulsion rates, increased attendance and a positive school culture and climate. - Practices at SVA include: - 1.
-Reflections Tools: - When a student has done harm to another, or did not follow the B.E.A.R expectations, they are given a think sheet that uses restorative questions to promote behavioral self awareness. - 2.
+Reflections Tools: - When a student has done harm to another, or did not follow the B.E.A.R expectations, they are given a behavior reflectionthink sheet that uses restorative questions to promote behavioral self awareness.
+Depending on the age of the student, the adult guides them in writing and reflecting on behaviors. - 2.
 Restorative Discipline for Major Behaviors - When a student faces significant behavioral challenges that cannot be effectively resolved through other classroom-based interventions or if they are experiencing ongoing behavioral issues, we embrace a restorative approach.
 During these instances, a collaborative disciplinary meeting is convened, involving the principal, teacher, family, and, at times, the student themselves.
 Together, they work to develop a restorative response.
 This restorative process encompasses self-reflection, the formulation of an action plan for addressing any harm caused to others, and a restorative meeting involving those affected, aimed at preventing future occurrences. - At SVA, we are deeply committed to fostering a positive school climate and implementing discipline practices that are trauma-informed and restorative.
 Our approach to discipline and student engagement incorporates restorative practices through Positive Behavior Intervention and Supports (PBIS).
-We also integrate evidence-based restorative strategies drawn from resources like the CharacterStrong curriculum, Welcoming Schools, and other high-quality materials.
+We also integrate evidence-based restorative strategies drawn from resources like the CharacterStrong curriculum, Welcoming Schools, and other highquality materials.
 Additionally, SVA maintains its valuable partnership with the Mendocino County Office of Education's (MCOE) school climate coach and restorative practice specialist, Stephen Hahm, to further enhance our restorative initiatives.